hotosm/docs/docs/projects/future-plans.md

 - We don't have the resources to implement a very in-depth design system across all of our tools.
-- We also have existing tech debt due to development velocity and no centralised design from the start (a need to move quickly...).
+- We also have existing tech debt due to development velocity and no centralized design from the start (a need to move quickly...).
-- The proposed solution is to converse around a single **web component** library, such as [Web Awesome](https://backers.webawesome.com).
+- The proposed solution is to converge around a single **web component** library, such as [Web Awesome](https://backers.webawesome.com).
-- Web Awesome is free to use / open-source, has strong backers, and would allow for a consistent style across all tools, regardless of framework used (framework agnostic, web standards).
+- Web Awesome is free to use / open-source, has strong backers, and would allow for a consistent style across all tools, regardless of framework used (framework-agnostic, web standards).
 - It should also improve maintainability, as part of the promise of web components, is minimal requirement to upgrade into the future, as the World Wide Web Consortium (W3C) does not break existing web functionality.